 Please select any day below to view that destination

-Arriving at Osaka Kansai Airport, you’ll take a private vehicle transfer to the city of Kyoto, which takes around 90 minutes.
+Arriving at Osaka Kansai Airport, you’ll take a private vehicle transfer to the city of Kyoto.
 A former ancient capital and certainly the cultural capital of Japan, Kyoto is a must-see for any Japan tour and a great place to start your Japan adventure.

 Today, Kyoto is a modern city, but its traditions and charm can be found just underneath the surface, with tranquil walks through the cherry blossoms, the sacred shrines nestled between office buildings and the teahouse district of Gion, where you may be lucky enough to spot a mysterious geisha.